10 Brand Style Guide Examples from Different Industries

 1. Color palette

 Every brand chooses a unique combination of colors to represent its name and logo.
 This is its identity.
-The colors used should be consistent to create a brand image.
+The color palette used should be consistent to create a brand image.
 A slight change in the shade used may create doubts in the audience about the authenticity of the brand.

 The logo represents the brand.
 Creating a logo involves a lot of thought processes, as it should be simple, recognizable by all, and should represent the brand well.
 The color used, font style, font size, space between letters, etc., are some components to be considered while deciding on a logo design.
 Also, it shouldn’t resemble any already existing brand.